CameronJYoung/connex-time-application/readme.md

 ## Environment variables

 Have a look in the config files for each project to see what environment variables you can set.

+## Prometheus

+I had to use an alternative package to "express-prometheus-middleware" as the documentation doesn't match the library and it is now read only on the git repository.
+Instead I have started using "express-prom-bundle", it also collects the same default metrics.